Identity-Unkn0wn/Ender-5-Plus-Upgrades/Installing Sprite Extruder/Printing Sprite Extruder Parts.md

         * Print thin walls : ☑️
         * infill: 0% (won't need any with 5 walls)

     > **Note:** Everything is really your prefrance, this is just what has worked for me.
-Outside of what I provided will be up to what you have your printer tuned for that printer and nozzle diameter.
+Outside of what I provided will be up to what you have your printer tuned for and nozzle diameter.

 ## Mount